'Lucifer' Season 5: Netflix Release Date & What to Expect - What's on Netflix

 Caution: spoilers ahead

-Before we get into spoiler territory for season four, Netflix produced a fantastic Lucifer recap for seasons one to three.
+Before we get into spoiler territory for season 5, Netflix produced a fantastic Lucifer recap for seasons 1 to 3.

 Originally, we were told that Lucifer would be ten episodes final season but as of July 2019, we now know that Netflix has given an expanded order to the show.